 Introduction to GAFFI:

 There is an urgent need for dissemination of rapid and low cost diagnostics and new, safer, and more affordable oral antifungal drugs.
 Enhanced community engagement is needed.
-The Global Action Fund For Fungal Infections (GAFFI) was created as a foundation last year with the following objectives:
+The Global Action For Fungal Infections (GAFFI) was created as a foundation last year with the following objectives:

 To increase awareness of the impact of fungal disease

 To improve access to diagnostics for fungal disease

 To improve access to appropriate and affordable antifungal therapeutics, with a focus on generic agents